 Where did all that people go in those meetings?
 There was plenty of space.

 I decided to head back up and just leave that place alone.
-Turning my back to that wall, I started to feel watched and looking at the walls surrounding the hallway, I saw something was being carved in the wall, something I witnessed not long ago in my own house, three big claw marks… Now I knew I was in the wrong place, but in the right time something wanted me to be.
+Turning my back to that wall, I started to feel watched and looking at the walls surrounding the hallway, I saw something was being carved in the wall, something I witnessed not long ago in my own house, three big claw marks . . .
+Now I knew I was in the wrong place, but in the right time something wanted me to be.

-I ran back towards the hallway just trying to find the stairs heading up, but once I made it to where they were, I found myself looking at the same stair but going down!
+I ran back toward the hallway just trying to find the stairs heading up, but once I made it to where they were, I found myself looking at the same stair but going down!

 This was definitely a trap and whoever was the responsible got me in the right place.